aLadNamedPat/Diffusion-Models/README.md

 The model is no longer attempting to learn how to generate images from a latent space.
 Instead, the learning process is simplified by the model learning the random mixing to unmix photos and generate new ones from random samples.

+I wasn't able to recreate the reverse diffusion process from purely the original paper.
+I'm not exactly sure why, but I believe it is something wrong with my implementation.
+However, I was able to find some results with the reverse diffusion process of this [paper](https://arxiv.org/pdf/2010.02502).

 ## How does this work?

 ### Training